zf-fr/zfr-prerender/README.md

 #### Blacklist

 Blacklist a single url path or multiple url paths.
 Compares using regex, so be specific when possible.
-If a blacklist is supplied, all url's will be prerendered except ones containing a blacklist path.
+If a blacklist is supplied, all url's will be pre-rendered except ones containing a blacklist part.
+Please note that if the referer is part of the blacklist, it won't be pre-rendered too.

 Here is a sample configuration that prerender all URLs *excepting* the ones that contains "/users/":